 - For the qPCR data the authors used a single Gene, Gapdh, for normalization, which possibly results in noisy dCT (delta CT) values.
 There is no guarantee that the expression of this gene remains constant across the samples, given the severe impact of BDL and the measurement time of 14 days.
 Usually, dCT values are normalized to two control genes, also e.g. 18S and/or Hprt1.
 The authors need to check and show the behavior of Gapdh and that their normalization approach does not affect their results.

-Answer: e totally agree with the reviewer.
-Parallelization of qPCR such as by microfluidic Taqman Fluidigm Biomark Platform enables evaluation of multiple transcripts in the samples treated under various conditions.
+Answer: We totally agree with the reviewer.
+Parallelization of qPCR such as by the microfluidic Taqman Fluidigm Biomark Platform enables evaluation of multiple transcripts in the samples treated under various conditions.
 Despite of advanced technologies, correct evaluation of the measurements remains challenging.
-We wanted to apply ΔΔCt method and therefore assessed expression of several reference genes (RGs) in order to find the stable one and/or use GeNorm approach by normalizing the expression levels to the average levels of several housekeeping genes.
-We accurately controlled the expression levels of Gapdh, ….over the time period and normalized
+We wanted to apply ΔΔCt method and therefore assessed expression of two reference genes in order to find the stable one.
+We accurately controlled the expression levels of Gapdh and Actb over the time period and their variability between different Fluidigm runs and chose Gapdh for normalization due to its stability.
+We assure that the normalization approach does not affect the main results of our evaluation.

 Changes in the manuscript: none